eulereadgbe/DSpaceRestQCReports/README.md

+# Proposed REST API based reporting tool for DSpace

-# A proposed reporting tool for DSpace based on the DSpace 4.x REST api
+A proposed reporting tool for DSpace based on the DSpace 4.x REST api.

 This code illustrates a mechanism to filter DSpace items by use case and item properties.

 The code allows a set of use case filters to be defined. https://github.com/Georgetown-University-Libraries/DSpaceRestQCReports/blob/master/dspace/modules/rest/src/main/java/org/dspace/rest/filter/ItemFilterDefs.java

-These filters are accessible by a new REST API verb *filters*.
+These filters are accessible by a new REST API verb **filters**.

-Each DSpace collection can be queried by supplying one or more filters using the REST API verb *filtered-collections* with a parameter of *filters*.
+Each DSpace collection can be queried by supplying one or more filters using the REST API verb **filtered-collections** with a parameter of **filters**.

 # License
 License information is contained below.